5

 Get Help Paying Utility Bills

-These eight steps walk you through the process of getting help paying your utility bill.
+These eight steps guide you through the process of obtaining assistance with paying your utility bill.
 Most of these steps walk you through the OHEP process.
 There are additional resources if you don’t qualify for an OHEP grant.

 Click on each section for detailed help.